2019 FIFA Women's World Cup Group D

 Group D of the 2019 FIFA Women's World Cup took place from 9 to 19 June 2019.
-The group consisted of Argentina, England, Japan and Scotland.
+The group consisted of Argentina, England, 2015 finalists Japan and debutants Scotland.
 The top two teams, England and Japan, advanced to the round of 16.
+It was the third occasion in four editions of the World Cup in which England and Japan were drawn together at the group stage (in the other, 2015, they met in the semi-finals).